-All Governors will read Keeping Children Safe in Education 2022 which also makes clear that Governors should have appropriate training to be able to challenge and assure themselves of their strategic responsibility.
+All Governors will read Keeping Children Safe in Education 2023 which also makes clear that Governors should have appropriate training to be able to challenge and assure themselves of their strategic responsibility, including ensuring filtering and monitoring systems are effective and regularly monitored and reviewed.

-7.3 The Headteacher
+8.3 The Headteacher

-Nys Hardingham (Executive Headteacher) is responsible for the implementation of this policy, including:
+Chris Doherty (Headteacher) is responsible for the implementation of this policy, including:

-- Ensuring that staff (including temporary or supply staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction - Communicating this policy to parents when their child joins the school and via the school website - Ensuring the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring all staff undertake appropriate safeguarding and child protection training and update this regularly - Acting as the 'case manager' in the event of an allegation of abuse made against anothermember of staff or volunteer, where appropriate (see appendix 3).
+- Ensuring that staff (including temporary or supply staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction - Communicating this policy to parents when their child joins the school and via the school website - Ensuring the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring all staff undertake appropriate safeguarding and child protection training and update this regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3).

-7.4 Alternative Members of Staff
+8.4 Alternative Members of Staff